 I think it’s important to identify what the underlying cause, or triggers are for our over-consuming ways.
 In doing so, we will have the potential to change our habits.
 One way is removing the triggers altogether.
 While sadly we can’t do this for Coronavirus at the moment, we can do it for things like sales notifications.
 We can also replace habits with something more healthy, like shopping in our own wardrobes.

 Being more mindful is a healthy habit to get into.
 Thinking about our purchases, and asking questions before committing to buy them - like how many times will I wear this, do I really need this? - will only encourage us to buy less, and buy on a need rather than want basis, while also encouraging longevity.

 With all the money saved from the previous two suggestions, we can go even further and invest in those things that will provide us with even more long lasting feelings of happiness.
 Experiences are a great way to achieve this.
 Not only are they something to look forward to, but they also provide you with memories.
 These might be difficult given the current crisis that we are all enduring, so we should really think about those things that have the potential to improve our quality of life.

-Please GET IN TOUCH or leave me a comment, and let me if you have found these useful, or if you have any tips for breaking the cycle of overconsumption.
+Please get in touch or leave me a comment.
+Let me if you have found this useful, or if you have any tips for breaking the cycle of overconsumption.